Mt. San Antonio College to UCLA

 Frequently Asked Questions

-How hard is it to transfer from Mt.
-San Antonio College to UCLA for Computer Science?
+What GPA do I need to transfer from Mt.
+San Antonio College to UCLA Computer Science?

-Does TAP help Mt.
-SAC students transfer to UCLA for Computer Science?
+Does TAP help me transfer from Mt.
+SAC to UCLA for Computer Science?

 Explore More